gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Make it possible to build a position-independent variant of a static library binary
     - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
     - Change dependency resolution to choose the position-indepenent variant of a static library when linking into a shared library
+- Need a new name for `NativeDependencySet`.
+- Need some way to convert a `NativeDependencySet` to a read-only library.
+- Need to apply a lifecycle to the resolved libs of `CppSourceSet` and `NativeBinary`.
+- Improve consumption of libraries from other projects.
+- Some mechanism to use the static binary as default for a library.
+- Some mechanism to select static or dynamic linkage for each dependency of a binary.
+- Infer incoming libraries from component dependencies.
+- Samples that demonstrates how to link a static library into an executable.
+- Move Component and Binary interfaces to new packages.
+- Add some way to create ad hoc `NativeDependencySet` instances, for example, a library produced by another build tool.
+- Need to be able to fine-tune compile time, link time and runtime inputs.
+- Merge `CppSourceSet.lib()` and `CppSourceSet.dependency()`.
+- Allow a `Binary` to be attached to a publication.
+- Update publication so that a binary's include, link and runtime files are published.

 ## Story: Simplify configuration of a binary based on its properties